 Government accounting is the same as accounting in private organizations but it takes place in the public sector and public accountants and others are employed within a department or government office at the federal level (national), state, or local level in a government accounting job.
-It’s also different because of the regulations and policies that government accountants have to follow.
-Government accountants and auditors are required to follow a certain set of guidelines established by the Governmental Accounting Standards Board or GASB or the Federal Accounting Standards Advisory Board or FASAB.
+It’s also different because of the regulations and policies that those in a government accountanting job have to follow.
+Accountants in government positions and internal auditors are required to follow a certain set of guidelines established by the Governmental Accounting Standards Board (GASB) or the Federal Accounting Standards Advisory Board (FASAB).
 Certifications and education of government auditors are the same as for private accountants and auditors, though there are specific government certifications you can earn which may require additional qualifications and accounting skills, such as the certified government auditing professional credential or a certified government financial manager.

 Who Sets the Standards for Government Accounting?

 Federal accountants follow accounting and auditing standards created by the FASAB.
-Local and state accountants follow a similar set of guidelines—the GASB.
+Local and state accountants follow a similar set of guidelines from the GASB.

 Each set of standards are imposed on every government accountant on top of the Code of Ethics.
 Aside from ensuring that accountants carry out their daily responsibilities in an ethical way, standards set by each board of accountancy guides them as they make everyday decisions about every accounting process they are involved in.
-Some of the content areas discussed include concepts statements, GASB interpretations, GASB implementation guides, technical bulletins and statements of governmental accounting standards.
+Some of the content areas discussed include concepts statements, GASB interpretations, GASB implementation guides, technical bulletins, and statements of governmental accounting standards.

-Concepts statements assist accountants in identifying their objectives no matter what government accounting job they may hold.
-They also help to form the foundation for financial reporting standards that are consistent over time and across the United States.
+Concepts statements assist individuals in public accounting in identifying their objectives no matter what government accounting job they may hold.
+They also help to form the foundation for financial reporting standards and requirements that are consistent over time and across the United States.

-The statements show the expected accounting standards that government accountants are to follow.
-These statements are interpreted for accountants and auditors.
+Each statement shows the expected accounting standards that those in a government accounting job must follow.
+These statements are interpreted for accountants and internal auditors in government positions.
 The GASBs in each state are also responsible for issuing technical bulletins that aid each government accountant as they work.

-The FASAB were established in October 1990, by the Director of the Office of Management and Budget, the Secretary of the Treasury and the Comptroller General of the United States.
-Lacking a consistent set of accounting principles for government accountants, this Board identified each standard which follows the generally accepted accounting practices, or GAAP.
+The FASAB was established in October 1990, by the Director of the Office of Management and Budget, the Secretary of the Treasury and the Comptroller General of the United States.
+Lacking a consistent set of accounting principles for government accountants, this institute did an analysis and identified each standard which follows the generally accepted accounting practices, or GAAP.

 GASB is a private sector organization.
 Like the FASAB, GASB has created standards of financial accounting and reporting for each state and local government.
 It has the same guidelines that each state and local government accountant is expected to follow.

-Because each government accountant, state, local and federal, has earned their CPA certification, they are required to follow ethics and practice guidelines that ensure the work they produce is accurate.
+Because many government accountants (state, local, and federal) have earned their certified public accounting (CPA) certification, they are required to follow ethics and practice guidelines that ensure the work they produce is accurate.

-Government auditors and accountants are required to have, at minimum, a bachelor’s degree in accounting or a closely related field from a college, university, or business school approved of by one of the US regional accrediting agencies.
-Beyond this degree program, they may also be required to obtain additional qualifications in the field of accounting, such as the Certified Public Accountant or CPA.
+Government auditors and accountants are required to have, at minimum, a bachelor’s accounting degree or one in a closely related field from a college, university, or business school approved of by one of the US regional accrediting agencies.
+Beyond this degree program, they may also be required to obtain additional qualifications in the field of accounting, such as the Certified Public Accountant credential, or CPA.

-As far as accounting courses, accounting majors should take twenty-four semester hours in accounting or auditing.
+As far as educational requirements, accounting majors should take twenty-four semester hours in accounting or auditing.
 A few hours of business law may also be necessary if you intend to take the Uniform CPA examination and gain all necessary accounting skills.

 A substantial number of an accountant’s or CPAs credit hours should be spent in study of either accounting or auditing.
-If they don’t have the twenty-four hours required, then successful work performance at the accountant level in auditing, accounting, valuation engineering or financial institution examining may be an acceptable substitute.
+If they don’t have the twenty-four hours required, then successful work performance and experience in accounting at the accountant level in auditing, accounting, or valuation engineering may be an acceptable substitute.

 The applicant who hasn’t earned a bachelor’s degree in accounting will also go before a panel consisting of two or more upper-level professional accountants or auditors.
 This panel determines whether this applicant holds a good knowledge of accounting, auditing, and other information related to the field of accounting.
-The applicant’s knowledge must be broad, current and deep.
-They should be able to show a previous level of advancement that an accountant with a four-year accounting degree would possess.
+The applicant’s knowledge must be broad, current, and deep.
+They should be able to show a previous level of accounting skills knowledge and advancement that an accountant with a four-year degree from an accounting program would possess.

-Government employers will require applicants for accounting or auditing positions to hold a certification, such as the CPA.
-Without this vital piece of paper, applicants will not be able to advance through their career path in a government accounting job as easily.
+Government employers may require applicants for accounting or auditing positions to hold a certification, such as the CPA.
+Without this vital certification, applicants will not be able to advance through their career path in a government accounting job as easily.

 Other accountant and auditor certifications include the Certified Management Accountant (CMA).
-Applicants who are vying for management positions will need to have this certificate.
+Applicants who are vying for management positions will do much better if they hold this certificate.

-A third certification is the Certified Internal Auditor (CIA), which allows applicants and new hires to begin working on internal audits within a government agency.
+A third certification is the Certified Internal Auditor (CIA), which allows applicants and new hires to begin working as internal auditors within a government agency.
 It’s also the only certification that internal auditors can obtain to prove they can perform the job.

 The Certified Fraud Examiner (CFE) gets to work on more exciting and captivating types of accounting and can also find work in the corporate world at all levels.
-These specialists are trained and educated in detecting fraud within a government agency.
+These specialists are trained and educated in detecting fraud within an agency.
 Their knowledge also enables them to prevent fraud.
-The CFE detects the fraud, gathers evidence, gathers statements and fills out reports.
-They also testify in court.
+The CFE detects the fraud, gathers evidence, gathers statements, and fills out reports.
+They may also testify in court.

 Those who work in forensic accounting, like the certified forensic accountant, search for evidence of illegal activities.
-This specialist also testifies in court about their findings.
+This specialist may also testify in court about their findings.
 Their level of education and experience enable them to develop legal opinions about the cases to which they’ve been assigned.
 They help in investigations.
 They can also expect to provide litigation support and estimate the amount of economic damage.

 Cross-disciplinary certifications include the Certified Information Systems Auditor (CISA).
 This specialist provides systems audit control and aids in security.
 An in—depth knowledge of information systems is vital and part of the education requirement for this certification.

 Certified Financial Planners (CFP), as their titles indicate, work solely in financial planning and use their accounting skills, knowledge, and expertise to help their clients.

 Global certifications include the Chartered Accountant (CA), which is focused mainly in England and Wales.